 Name Description Default

-microej.testsuite.cc.exclud eSattless esf classes excluded from the code coverage anal- Not set
+microej.testsuite.cc.exclu dePattlessesf classes excluded from the code coverage anal- Not set

 ysis.

 microej.testsuite.timeout The time in seconds before a test is considered as failed.
 60

 Set it to 0 to disable the timeout.
 60

-microej.testsuite.properties Maccthistip at pertry is set to true, the code coverage anal- t and
+microej.testsuite.properties/\data\textinescthictinesctpelrty is set to true, the code coverage anal-

 ysis is enabled. true

 cc.src.folders Path to the folders containing the Java sources used for Java source folder (

 code coverage analysis. src/main/java) and

 Add-On Processor gen-

 erated source folders (

-src-adpgenerated/)3
+src-adpgenerated/) 4

-microej.testsuite.verbose false
+microej.testsuite.verbose When this property is set to true, the verbose trace level 6-1

-is enabled.
+is enabled. false

-test.run.excludes.pattern Empty string (no test)
+test.run.excludes.pattern Pattern of classes excluded from the test suite execution.
+Empty string (no test)

-test.run.failonerror When this property is set to true, the build fails if an error .
+test.run.failonerror When this property is set to true, the build fails if an error 4

 is raised. true

-test.run.includes.pattern Pattern of classes included in the test suite execution. / . /all to ata\
+test.run.includes.pattern Pattern of classes included in the test suite execution. /-!! ++-\

-When this was a set is set is set in a set is set in a se / (all tests)
+When the control of the last control of / (all tests)

 skip.test When this property is set (any value), the tests are not ex- Not set

 ecuted.